Etymology of Tibet: In Chinese

 According to Paul Pelliot, the pronunciation was suggested by Jean-Pierre Abel-Rémusat in the early 19th century, based on pronunciations of similar characters and the Tibetan name Bod, and adopted uncritically by other European scholars.

 Herbert Giles included this pronunciation in the 1912 revision of his dictionary.

 It also appears in Mathews' Chinese–English Dictionary.

-W. South Coblin conjectures that it was adopted by mainlanf Chinese scholars after 1949.
+W. South Coblin conjectures that it was adopted by mainland Chinese scholars after 1949.

 In contrast, Victor H. Mair argues that it was the original pronunciation.

 Contemporary Chinese dictionaries disagree whether 吐蕃 'Tibet' is pronounced or – a question complicated by the homophonous slur 土番 (lit. 'dirt barbarians', possibly 'agricultural barbarians') "barbarians; natives; aborigines".
 The Hanyu Da Cidian cites the first recorded Chinese usages of 土番 'ancient name for Tibet' in the 7th century (Li Tai) and 土番 'natives (derogatory)' in the 19th century (Bi Fucheng 薜福成).

 None of the dictionaries giving includes a fanqie pronunciation, which is typically found in entries taken from older dictionaries.

 Stein discusses the fan pronunciation of "Tibet".

 The Chinese, well informed on the Tibetans as they were from the seventh century onwards, rendered Bod as Fan (at that time pronounced something like B'i̭wan).
 Was this because the Tibetans sometimes said 'Bon' instead of 'Bod', or because 'fan' in Chinese was a common term for 'barbarians'?
 We do not know.
 But before long, on the testimony of a Tibetan ambassador, the Chinese started using the form T'u-fan, by assimilation with the name of the T'u-fa, a Turco-Mongol race, who must originally have been called something like Tuppat.
 At the same period, Turkic and Sogdian texts mention a people called 'Tüpüt', situated roughly in the north-east of modern Tibet.
 This is the form that Moslem writers have used since the ninth century (Tübbet, Tibbat, etc.).
 Through them it reached the medieval European explorers (Piano-Carpini, Rubruck, Marco Polo, Francesco della Penna).

 西藏 is the present-day Chinese name for "Tibet".
 This compound of 西 'west' and 藏 'storage place; treasure vault; (Buddhist/Daoist) canon (e.g., Daozang)' is a phonetic transliteration of Ü-Tsang, the traditional province in western and central Tibet.

 藏 was used to transcribe the Tsang people as early as the Yuan dynasty (1279–1368 CE), and "Xizang" was coined under the Qing dynasty Jiaqing Emperor (r.
 1796–1820 CE). is used as an abbreviation for "Tibet" in words such as 藏文 "Tibetan language" and 藏族 "Tibetan people".

-In Sanskrit

-भोट (Bhot) is the name used by ancient India for Bod.